tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/saved_model.md

 After training an `Estimator` model, you may want to create a service from that model that takes requests and returns a result.
-You can run such a service locally on your machine or deploy it scalable in the cloud.
+You can run such a service locally on your machine or deploy it in the cloud.

 To prepare a trained Estimator for serving, you must export it in the standard SavedModel format.
 This section explains how to: